zac-garby/lsystems/README.md

 If you want to make your own L-system, follow these steps:

  1. Download the Python script as described previously.
  2. Open `lsystem.py` in your editor of choice and scroll down to line 92.
-There are lots of L-systems defined here, the custom default of which is currently a copy of "fern", between lines 171 and 198.
+There are lots of L-systems defined here, the custom default of which is currently a copy of "cow parsley", between lines 171 and 198.
  3. Edit the rules to your liking!
     - The rules are defined as a Python dictionary in `rules`.
     - The turning angle is defined as a float in `angle`.